peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public static PeterO.Numbers.EDecimal PI(
         PeterO.Numbers.EContext ctx);

-Finds the constant π, the circumference of a circle divided by its diameter.
+ Finds the constant π, the circumference of a circle divided by its diameter.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).<i>This parameter can't be null, as π can never be represented xactly.</i>.
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags). <i> This parameter can't be null, as π can never be represented exactly. </i> .

 <b>Return Value:</b>